 In the Baixa, there are also cake shops, delicatessens, and shops selling fabrics and other articles that have been there for many years; of these we should mention Luvaria Ulisses and Chapelaria Azevedo Rua, with tradition and expertise in the art of making gloves and hats.

 Livraria Lello, Porto

 In Porto, in one of the city’s busiest neighbourhoods we find the A Favorita do Bolhão and Pérola do Bolhão grocery stores, the best places to buy confectionery, dried fruits and nuts, olive oil, traditional preserves, liqueurs and port.
 Very close by, the Majestic café is a popular place to take a break when visiting the city, as is the Café Guarany, with its terrace, in the middle of Avenida dos Aliados.
 Chocolate lovers should not miss a visit to Arcádia, a Portuguese brand worth knowing about.

-Amongst many other stores in Porto, we must mention Livraria Lello, with its Art Nouveau style which inspired J. K. Rowling when she wrote the Harry Potter stories, and the Café Pinguim, known for poetry nights, cultural gatherings and its gin-and-tonics.
+Amongst many other stores in Porto, we must mention Livraria Lello, with its inspiring Art Nouveau style, and the Café Pinguim, known for poetry nights, cultural gatherings and its gin-and-tonics.
 In-house, there is a well-known catchphrase: "The Pinguim [penguin] does not live by Gin alone."